-- Visitor - IP Address, shown in the Visitor column
+- Visitor IP Address - The IP Address, shown in the Visitor IP Address column

-- Activity - The page or post title accessed, shown in the Page Title column
+- Page Visited - The page or post title accessed, shown in the Page Visited column

 - Referrer - By the URL the visitor previously accessed, if this information is available to Squarespace.
 You can find each log’s referrer by clicking on its row.